 Elastic HA IP

 The Elastic HA IP in VMware is implemented as a virtual IP termed a "VIP"; that is, an IP address that can be quickly reassigned using a combination of ARP and local interface commands.
 Choose a VIP address that is within the Storage VLAN subnet.
-In the example show in Figure 4, a VIP of 10.0.20.100 would work fine.
+In the example shown below, a VIP of 10.0.20.100 would work fine.
 The VIP must not be manually assigned to any interface.
 During installation and set up of SNAP HA™, the VIP will be automatically configured and assigned to the primary controller and then managed by SNAP HA™.

 HA Controller VM

-In the VMware virtualization environments, a 3rd SoftNAS Cloud® VM is installed to act as the "HA Controller", shown below.
+In the VMware virtualization environments, a 3rd SoftNAS® VM is installed to act as the "HA Controller", shown below.

 The HA Controller is required for both production and test environments to ensure proper HA operation always takes place.
 If no HA Controller is deployed, IT administrators would instead have to assume all responsibility for keeping track of failovers and ensuring controllers with old data are not brought online before the most recent primary controller.
 As this would defeat the purpose of automated failovers, and the premise behind high availability, SoftNAS requires HA controllers for all VMware HA configurations.